SoftUni-Internal/interactive-content/EN/06-Forms/05-Summary.md

+[slide hideTitle]

 # Summary

-[slide hideTitle]

-## In this lesson you learned
+## In this lesson you learned:

-js-angular-forms-49-Summary.mp4
+js-angular-forms-49-Summary

 - There are three types of **directives**
     * we use **component** directives to define user interfaces